galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 - Assign secondary IP to target adminVM: go to Azure Portal -> open target adminVM -> select **Settings** -> select **Networking** -> open the network interface -> select **Settings** -> select **IP Configurations** -> Add `ipconfig2` with static IP address, here is `10.0.0.16`.
 - Wait for Admin Server ready.

-You have to commit the failover after Admin Server is up: Select Protected items -> Replicated istems -> adminVM -> commit.
+You have to commit the failover after Admin Server is up: select Protected items -> Replicated istems -> adminVM -> commit.

 #### Custom recovery plan

-You are able to automate above step with a custom recovery plan.
+You are able to automate above steps with a custom recovery plan.

-Before creating a custom plan, you're required to have a Automation Account in a different region:
+Before creating a custom plan, you're required to have an automation account in a different region:

-- Follow [Create a standalone Azure Automation account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account?tabs=azureportal) to create an automation account in West US.
+- Follow [Create a standalone Azure Automation account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account?tabs=azureportal) to create an automation account in **West US**.
 - Follow [Create a user-assigned managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity) to create a user-assigned managed identity, and grant it with subscription **Contributor** role.
 - Modify [AssignIP-Workflow.ps1](#scripts/AssignIP-Workflow.ps1) with your values, and import it as a runbook to the automation account.
 - Publish the runbook.